Nonlinear phase synchronization and the role of spacing in shell models: Shell model as a dynamical system: equations for phases and amplitudes

-where the first line on the right hand side represents the reduction of the convolution sum to a local triadic interaction between three consecutive shells, $d_{n}=\nu k_{n}^{2p}+\mu k_{n}^{-2q}$ is the general form of (hyper/hypo)-viscosity, and $f_{n}$ correspond to an external forcing localized at a shell $n_{f},$or a small set of consecutive shells around it, corresponding to the typical energy injection scale $1/k_{n_{f}}$.
+where the terms in the square brackets represent the reduction of the convolution sum to a local triadic interaction between three consecutive shells, $d_{n}=\nu k_{n}^{2p}+\mu k_{n}^{-2q}$ is the general form of (hyper/hypo)-viscosity, and $f_{n}$ denotes external forcing, localized at a shell $n_{f}$, or a small set of consecutive shells around it, corresponding to the typical energy injection scale $1/k_{n_{f}}$.

-Here the coefficients $a,b,c$ are chosen in such a way that they preserve the typical inviscid invariants of the underlying physical system.
+Here the coefficients $a,b,c$ are chosen in such a way that they preserve typical inviscid invariants of the underlying physical system.
 In the case of 3D Navier-Stokes turbulence, it is the energy and the helicity that are conserved, which are defined for the shell models respectively as

 Note the peculiar aspect of the GOY model and its variants that positive and negative helicities correspond to even and odd shells respectively.